OpenClassrooms/ServiceProxy/README.md

 - `suffix` : called after the method execution even if an exception is thrown. should return instance of `OpenClassrooms\ServiceProxy\Interceptor\Response\Response`.
 - `supportsSuffix` : called to know if the interceptor should be called, for example in the case of the cache interceptor, it will check that the method has the `@Cache` annotation.
+- `getSuffixPriority` : called to know the priority of the interceptor, the higher the priority, the earlier the interceptor will be called.

 #### Handling exceptions
 If you want to react to an exception thrown by the method, you can check for the exception in the suffix interceptor.